crazyhottommy/computation_wiki/docs/google-cloud/Running_Automator_part2_chips.md

 For actual trial runs, config.yaml files should be generated with all of the correct parameters.
 However, if this is not the case, “test.config.yaml” can be used as a template to create the actual config file for that particular case.

 Parameters that are unique to each chips run, include the following:
-    - instance_name:
-        define the instance name- any arbitrary string but cannot contain '.'
+      - instance_name: define the instance name- any arbitrary string but cannot contain '.'
-    - cores:
-        define the number of cores for the instance--default is 32
+      - cores: define the number of cores for the instance--default is 32
-    - disk_size:
-        define the size of the attached disk
+      - disk_size: define the size of the attached disk
-    - google_bucket_path:
-        define the google bucket path to store the results when run is complete
+      - google_bucket_path: define the google bucket path to store the results when run is complete
-    - chips_ref_snapshot:
-        define which version of chips reference snapshot to use
+      - chips_ref_snapshot: define which version of chips reference snapshot to use
-    - (optional) chips_commit:
-        define the exact chips commit version to use
+      - (optional) chips_commit: define the exact chips commit version to use
-    - samples:
-        define the sample names and the google bucket paths to their fastqs/bams.
+      - samples: define the sample names and the google bucket paths to their fastqs/bams.
-    -  metasheet:
-        define run name and corresponding treatment and control sample names.
+      -  metasheet: define run name and corresponding treatment and control sample names.

 3. Run chips automator:
     (activate the automator environment if you have not done so already)
     ```bash
+    export CONDA_ROOT=/home/aashna/miniconda3
+    export PATH=/home/aashna/miniconda3/bin:$PATH
     source activate automator
     ```

     run chips_automator:
     ```bash
     ./chips_automator.py -c test.config.yaml -u [your google cloud username--usually your hostname] -k ~/.ssh/google_compute_engine
-    E.g. ./chips_automator.py -c test.config.yaml -u sal26 -k ~/.ssh/google_compute_engine
+    E.g. ./chips_automator.py -c test.config.yaml -u galib -k ~/.ssh/google_compute_engine
     #chips automator should run successfully, it will print diagnostic messages  until it finishes.
     #If you encounter an error, please send the output of chips automator to Gali.
     ```

     NOTE: -c is where you specify the chips automator config file.
     NOTE: it may take a few minutes to finish, and you'll see lots of print outs.
     The final line should look like this-